19hours/sg-statutes/Acts/Internationally Protected Persons Act.md

 (a) an offence under section 4, 5 or 6; or

-(b) an abetment of, or a conspiracy or attempt to commit, an offence under section 4 or 5;
+(b) an abetment of, or a conspiracy or an attempt to commit, an offence under section 4 or 5;

 “relevant premises” means premises at which an internationally protected person resides or is staying or which he uses for the purpose of carrying out his functions as such person;

 “vehicle” includes any means of conveyance.

+[TSOB Act 2007, s.
+2; UK IPPA 1978, s.
+1(5)]

 ### Internationally protected persons